juliasilge/janeaustenr/cran-comments.md

 ## Release summary

-This is the sixth CRAN release of janeaustenr; it fixes an encoding issue for some of the text and a namespace issue.
+This is the 7th CRAN release of janeaustenr; it uses suggested packages more strictly.

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

-There was a message about possibly mis-spelled words in DESCRIPTION ("Austen's" at 2:13 and 5:34, "Northanger" at 7:32).
+## revdepcheck results

-* Those words are spelled correctly.
+I checked 7 reverse dependencies (6 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

-## Downstream dependencies
+ * I saw 0 new problems

-I ran R CMD check on the downstream dependencies (results at https://github.com/juliasilge/janeaustenr/tree/master/revdep) and there were no problems related to janeaustenr.
+ * I failed to check 0 packages